 Although we tend to talk about it in the singular, there are actually over 100 different types of HPV and they can affect the body in different ways.
 In general, though, the HPV virus is passed on through skin-to-skin contact, infecting the skin or of the body where there’s a moist membrane e.g. the mouth, throat, vagina, anus.

 The good news is that most strains of HPV are harmless and will be cleared by your body within a couple of years without causing any symptoms or health complications.
 In fact, you probably won’t know you’ve had HPV at all.

 However, a small number of strains known as “high-risk HPV” can cause cancer in some people.
 Other “low-risk” types can cause warts on the genitals, or the hands and feet.

 Can men get HPV?

 Lots of people associate HPV with cervical cancer, which is why there’s a common misconception that the virus can only affect women.
-However, HPV can cause health complications for men too, and in some cases can cause cell changes that lead to cancer.
+However, HPV can cause health complications for men too, and can cause abnormal cell changes that can sometimes turn into cancer (not all cell changes due to HPV will lead to cancer).